Descent and \'etale-Brauer obstructions for 0-cycles: Introduction

 Equipped with our new definitions, in \S\ref{sec:LiangTorsors} we begin to transfer some of the tools and techniques used to study descent obstructions to rational points into the $0$-cycles setting.
 We do so in the spirit of some of the ideas developed by Liang in \cite{Lia13}.
 His strategy consists of trying to show that, under certain conditions, if some arithmetic property (such as, for example, the Brauer-Manin obstruction being the only one for weak approximation) holds for rational points for enough field extensions of finite degree of the base field, then an analogous arithmetic property holds for 0-cycles as well.
 In \S\ref{subsec:LiangTorsors}, we extend Liang's strategy to torsors.

 \begin{thm*}[Theorem \ref{thm: fBr}] Let $X$ be a smooth, proper, geometrically integral variety over a number field $k$.
-Let $f : Y \to X$ be (respectively, a proper map which is) an $F$-torsor for some linear algebraic group $F$ over $k$ and with $Y$ geometrically integral.
+Let $f : Y \to X$ be an $F$-torsor for some linear algebraic group $F$ over $k$ and with $Y$ geometrically integral.
 Let $d$ be any integer.
-Assume that \begin{enumerate}[label = (\roman*)] \item for any finite extension $K/k$ and any $\tau \in H^1(K, F)$, the quotient $\Br_{nr}(Y^\tau_{K})/\Br_0 (Y^\tau_{K})$ is finite, and there exists a finite extension $K'_\tau$ of $K$ so that for all finite extensions $L$ of $K$ linearly disjoint from $K'_\tau$ over $K$, the homomorphism
+Assume that \begin{enumerate}[label = (\roman*)] \item for any finite extension $K/k$ and any $\tau \in H^1(K, F)$, the quotient $\Br_{nr}(Y^\tau_{K})/\Br_0 (Y^\tau_{K})$ is finite, and there exists a finite extension $K'_\tau$ of $K$ so that for all finite extensions $L$ of $K$ linearly disjoint from $K'_\tau$ over $K$, the homomorphism induced by restriction